mmallicoat/marshallmallicoat.com/content/currency.rst

 :category: Essays

--  People make light of the weird pyramid on the back of the one dollar bill (and the floating Eye above it)---but they never mention the blighted little shrubs at its foot, or the miasmas rising from the cracked landscape behind.
+-  People make light of the weird pyramid on the back of the one dollar bill (and the floating Eye above it)—but they never mention the blighted little shrubs at its foot, or the miasmas rising from the cracked landscape behind.